Top 100 prospects: Injuries & roster moves

 Injury: Right oblique strain

-Rodriguez landed on Triple-A St. Paul's 7-day injured list on July 18 with a right oblique strain.
-The 22-year-old was removed mid-at-bat in the third inning of the Saints' July 12 game when he suffered an injury on a swing.
-He previously missed several weeks with a right hip strain and returned from a rehab assignment for that injury on July 1.
+Rodriguez suffered an oblique strain on a swing during a game with Triple-A St. Paul on July 12, and officially landed on the injured list six days later.
+He joined Single-A Fort Myers for a rehab assignment on August 27, his second this season.
+Rodriguez previously missed several weeks with a right hip strain and returned from a rehab assignment for that injury on July 1.
 The center fielder is slashing .273/.423/.430 across 51 games this season -- his second-highest total across five professional seasons.
-(Last updated: July 18)
+(Last updated: Aug.
+27)

 Injury: Lower back stress reaction